Skip to main content Skip to notification content

 Governance and disclosures

-The CSO chairs Manulife’s ESG Centre of Expertise (CoE), which consists of corporate function and business unit sustainability leads tasked with integrating sustainability into our business practices.
+The CSO chairs Manulife’s Sustainability Centre of Expertise (CoE), which consists of corporate function and business unit leads tasked with integrating sustainability into our business practices.
 This group’s responsibilities include leading the development and implementation of the sustainability strategy.
 Additionally, the CoE ensures integration of sustainability into business unit strategies, policies, and procedures.
-The CoE also shares information, builds knowledge across functions and business units, advises on sustainability matters, and provides support and capacity building to business units.
+The CoE shares information, builds knowledge across functions and business units, advises on sustainability matters, and provides support and capacity building to business units.

 Manulife is a Member of Several Global Sustainability Networks